propelorm/Propel/documentation/05-validators.markdown

 ### MaxLengthValidator ###

 When you want to limit the size of the string to be inserted in a column, use the `MaxLengthValidator`.
 Internally, it uses `strlen()` to get the length of the string.
-For instance, some database completely ignore the lentgh of `LONGVARCHAR` columns; you can enforce it using a validator:
+For instance, some database completely ignore the length of `LONGVARCHAR` columns; you can enforce it using a validator:

 {% highlight xml %}
 <column name="comment" type="LONGVARCHAR" required="true" />